 Going the extra mile

 Caring is so much more than just providing support at certain times of the day.
-Assisted living and those people in their own home and maintaining an independent lifestyle, it’s vital to be there for them when they need you most.
+Assisted living and those people in their own homes and maintaining an independent lifestyle, it’s vital to be there for them when they need you most.
 And it could be something over and above the standard physical and mental support.
-They may need help with a daily household chores or help sorting out some administration like paying a domestic bill or online banking.
+They may need help with daily household chores or help to sort out some administration like paying a domestic bill or online banking.
 They must always remember to respect the person’s property and their privacy along the way.